 - Nonylphenol.
 This is extremely toxic to aquatic organisms.
 Nonylphenol is a “widely used ingredient in industrial and consumer products such as detergents, paints, personal care products and plastics.”

-In addition to these twelve chemicals, studies are showing the affects of Genetically Modified Organisms (GMOs).
+In addition to these twelve chemicals, studies are showing the effects of Genetically Modified Organisms (GMOs).
 One study of 3,256 participants, found an improvement in a wide range of health symptoms following the removal of GMOs.
 While none of these symptoms address cancer per se, they are certainly indicators of disease at large: digestive issues, fatigue, cognition, food allergies, anxiety and depression, joint pain, allergies, insomnia, hormonal problems, autoimmune disease, and cardiovascular problems.
 (9)

 The GMOs were evaluated in this study based on: